Click on a question to read the answer –

 More than that, a number of us have chosen to write homages to the master, to sing in duet with a voice that stirs us to the soul.
 With attention, with dignity, with skill, and with a lot of luck, what we achieve comes nearer opera than karaoke.

 It’s not as great as you think.
-(See the piece “A Holmes Chronology” in my short ebook, LRK on Sherlock Holmes, available here.)
+(See the piece “A Holmes Chronology” in the short ebook, LRK on Sherlock Holmes, available here.)

 See: “Why the Mystery?” in the Etcetera section.

 From a life of God to a life of crime, you mean?
 Yes and no. What interested me most during my theological studies was the Hebrew Bible or Old Testament, which is made up of stories.
 In them you often find a peculiar importance laid on a word or phrase, or in the absence of some fact one would have thought essential, which act as clues pointing to the underlying meaning.
 The Old Testament in particular teaches essential truth through the stories of men and women.
 My own novels strive at a pale imitation of that technique.

 The Virtual Book Club has worked its way through the King books, one month at a time, so you might check there to see what people have been talking about.
 And here on the site, there’s a section just for reading groups on the Book Club Tools page, with discussion questions for several books.

 A writer generally has very little say in where a tour takes her, those decisions being up to the publisher.
 If you have an enthusiastic bookstore or library, if you think you can produce enough warm bodies to make it worth a publisher’s time and money, then by all means get in touch with the Bantam publicist, Sharon Propson.
 If you’d like me to pay a virtual visit to your library or book club via an online conference, please see the Book Clubs page or email us for more information.